gdubrasquetd/AR_App_Unity/README.md

 AR_App_Unity is a mobile application using different tools of Augmented Reality for three differents used.  <br/>
 The first one is to try different furniture on a decoration to facilitate furniture choices and purchases.  <br/>
 The second one is to visualize in 3D, the different specific parts of a technical object like an engine.
-To help you to identife these element and understand its behaviour while you are working on the real object.   <br/>
+To help you to identify this element and understand its behaviour while you are working on the real object.   <br/>
 The third one is an augmented card game with display 3D models on cards. <br/>

 This application is an AR demonstration project, running on Unity and based on the library ARFondation.
 LeanTouch and UI-Round-Corners. <br/>